This article provides advice on shopping for a new computer or printer.

 Computer technology plays an essential role on college campuses for coursework, research and communication.
 A computer is an important tool that enables you to take advantage of Temple's state-of-the-art technology resources.

 Depending on your particular program, you may or may not be required to own a computer.
 The University has over 100 computer labs throughout the campuses with over 4,000 workstations, including 600 computers and the latest software in the state-of-the-art TECH Center.
 Students use the resources in the labs to work and collaborate on papers, perform research and access the internet and email.

 Even if not required, Temple recommends that you consider buying your own computer, if possible.
 A recent survey found that 95% of Temple students own computers.
 Owning your computer can prove to be indispensable in meeting course requirements on your own schedule and taking advantage of Temple’s technology resources.

-A laptop is preferable because it is mobile, compact and ideal for taking advantage of Temple's free wireless Internet locations throughout campus.
+A laptop is preferable because it's mobile, compact and ideal for taking advantage of Temple's free wireless Internet locations throughout campus.
 The vast majority of students purchase them.
 Laptops, however, are vulnerable to theft and/or damage, so renter's insurance might be something you’ll want to consider.
 If you need a large screen for your major, you may want to consider a desktop for use in your room instead of a laptop.

 While iPads, Chromebooks or other type of tablets are innovative and have many uses, including convenient web browsing, they are still not a replacement for a PC or Mac.